STUDENT LIFE: FREQUENTLY ASKED QUESTIONS

 WHAT IS STUDENT LIFE LIKE?

 Neumont College of Computer Science offers many opportunities to engage in student activities, join clubs and orders, and play intramural sports.
 Visit Student Life for more information.

 DO YOU OFFER STUDENT HOUSING?

 Yes, Neumont requires freshmen enrolled in the on-campus bachelor's degree programs (with some exceptions) to live in sponsored housing their first four quarters.
 Students are housed in different apartment buildings at or within one-mile of the academic center in downtown Salt Lake City.
 Every apartment comes with furnished bedrooms, kitchens, and living spaces.
 All utilities are included, as well as high-speed internet, on-site laundry, and access to fitness facilities.
-Visit our Student Housing for more information.
+Visit our Student Housing page for more information.

 WHAT CLUBS And Organizations ARE AT NEUMONT?

 Students at Neumont are encouraged to join or start clubs and orders (organizations) that cater to their interests.
 As such, our student groups are constantly evolving and changing.
 Clubs have included language, culture, and sports.
 Below is a short list of current clubs at Neumont.

 - Unified Student Government